VIRGINIA GORDON

 A MEETING POINT FOR TWO GREENWAY TRAILS

-Metro Parks opened the first 7.5-mile section of the Alum Creek Greenway Trail in 1999, and the first 2.8-mile section of the Blacklick Creek Greenway Trail in 2001.
-Both trails have their start points in the Confluence Trails Area, one of five distinct areas of Three Creeks Park.
+Metro Parks opened the first phase of the Alum Creek Greenway Trail in 1998, running north from Heron Pond, and extended it south from Heron Pond the following year.
+At that time, the Alum Creek Trail totalled 7.5 miles.
+The first 2.8-mile section of the Blacklick Creek Greenway Trail was constructed and opened in 2001.
+Both trails meet and have their start points in the Confluence Trails Area, one of five distinct areas of Three Creeks Park.
 The Blacklick Creek Greenway Trail has now been extended beyond the park, connecting Three Creeks Park with both Pickerington Ponds and Blacklick Woods Metro Parks, over a length of 16 miles.
 Meanwhile, the Alum Creek Trail now extends north of Three Creeks Park and terminates at Polaris over a distance of nearly 25 miles.
 These wide, paved trails are very popular with bikers and they also have plenty of room for hikers, with or without leashed pets.

 The construction of I-270, which intersects the park, had required the creation of borrow pits, taking soil to help in the construction of overpasses and highway interchanges.
-Some of these pits became ponds, the largest being what became the 10-acre Heron Pond, now an area of scenic beauty and also a great spot for fishing.
-Park guests can fish for bluegill, catfish and largemouth bass.
+Some of these pits became ponds, the largest being what became the 10-acre Heron Pond, now an area of scenic beauty at Three Creeks and also a great spot for fishing.
+Park visitors can fish for bluegill, catfish and largemouth bass.
+This water-filled borrow pit had been known as Lake Therll before the City of Columbus bought the land.
 Fishing is also available at nearby Turtle Pond and in any of the three creeks.

 BEAUTIFUL NATURE TRAILS YIELD VIEWS OF THE CONFLUENCE

-The confluence of the creeks can be viewed by guests who walk either the Confluence or Bluebell Trails.
+The confluence of the creeks can be viewed by visitors who walk either the Confluence or Bluebell trails.
 These beautiful nature trails are for hikers only, but the Evergreen Trail is also a natural surface and allows leashed pets.
 The Evergreen Trail loops around a 12-acre natural play area, where young and old can climb trees, play off-trail or dig in the dirt of a pine forest.
-Many of the pine trees were planted there by the city in 1981, when Columbus was designated as a Tree City USA, a program sponsored by the National Arbor Day Foundation.

 *